ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex2/README.md

 ### Enable Additional AI Features with Fiori Tools

-this manual configuration step is only required in the current beta phase of the SAP Fiori AI tools and will be removed once fully productized.
+this manual configuration step is only required in the current beta phase of the SAP Fiori AI tools features.

-From the menu select Terminal -> New Terminal
+From the menu select **Terminal -> New Terminal**

 ![alt text](ex2img4a1.png)

 Copy the following command and paste it in the terminal.
 Confirm by pressing the Enter key.